ternaris/marv-robotics/docs/upload.rst

 ::

-   (leaf)$ marv-leaf upload --collection bags --name recording recording.bag
+   (leaf)$ marv-leaf upload --collection bags recording.bag

 This command will upload the file ``recording.bag`` to the MARV instance ``example.com`` and add the dataset to the ``bags`` collection.
-It is possible to specify any number of files to upload as a singular dataset.
+Upload multiple files as one dataset by placing them into one directory and pass this to ``marv-leaf upload``.
+For rosbag2 place additional files into the directory first.
 To upload multiple datasets call the command multiple times.
-For rosbag2 directories pass the path to the directory and place additional files into the directory first.
+See ``marv-leaf upload --help`` for more information.

 Return code
 ^^^^^^^^^^^